 A beautiful first ride, starting through the Champs Elysees of great wine names of the Cote de Nuits: Morey St Denis, Chambolle-Musigny, Vougeot (you can stop to visit the Chateau de Clos de Vougeot with its monumental medieval wine presses)… pay homage in front of the Romanee Conti vineyard – one of the best – and most expensive – wines in the world!
 Your route brings you to Nuits St Georges, where you may decide to stop for an end of the morning wine tasting (this is the time of day when your tasting palate is at its best), and to explore town using our self guided walk, before continuing the route out into the plains.
 Small villages and pretty countryside await, before curving back towards the vineyard hillside to Beaune, your home for the following two nights.

 Today’s ride starts in the morning through the sleepy villages of the Saone River plains.
 Ride through fields of sunflowers and bright yellow canola, past ancient stone farmhouses.
 The route curves back towards the great vineyard villages for the latter half of your ride; ride through the great red wine vineyards of Pommard and Volnay, before arriving in the Kingdom of Chardonnay.
-Stop in the pretty and lively square of Meursault for a tasting if you wish, before continuing on through Puligny-Montrachet – home of some of the best white wines in the world.
-It is not far from there to the lively small town of Chagny, where you will find your hotel for the final two evenings. (note the CLASSIC itinerary stay in nearby Mercurey, and the CLASSIC+ itinerary stay in Puligny-Montrachet)
+Stop in the pretty and lively square of Meursault for a tasting if you wish, before continuing on through Puligny-Montrachet – home of some of the best white wines in the world, and a fantastic stop on your cycling tour in Burgundy! (note the CLASSIC itinerary stay in nearby Mercurey, and the DELUXE itinerary stays in neighbouring Chagny)

-Your loop ride today takes you southward, first through Chassagne Montrachet at the end of the Cote de Beaune, and then along the tranquil and pretty Canal du Centre, into the Cote Chalonnais.
+Your cycling in Burgundy today takes you southward, first through Chassagne Montrachet at the end of the Cote de Beaune, and then along the tranquil and pretty Canal du Centre, into the Cote Chalonnaise.
 There is a detour you can choose taking you to the small town of Couches, with its castle where a nice visit and a tasting are options.
-The Cote Chalonnais wine region lies just to the south of the Côte de Beaune.
+The Cote Chalonnaise wine region lies just to the south of the Côte de Beaune.
 Away from the ambitious pricing of the Côte d’Or, some producers, in villages like Rully and Mercurey, are turning out respectable Chardonnay and tasty Pinot Noir for a fraction of the prices these wines might fetch further north.
 Be sure as well to taste here the sparkling Cremant de Bourgogne, our region’s version of Champagne!
-The relaxing terrain and small villages make for great riding.
+The relaxing terrain and small villages make for great, classic French cycling.

 Another beautiful and quite easy ride awaits you today, though it is a little longer.
 After riding a short stretch again along the canal, your bike path then follows an old train line – you’ll find the kilometers go by quickly even though today is your longest day!
 Along the way pass the beautiful Chateau of Cormatin; take some time to visit the beautiful garden and park, as well as some of the castle itself.
 Onwards to Cluny: once the most important religious centre in all of Europe, the French Revolution wreaked havoc and little remains of the cathedral.
 Built in the 11th century, it was the largest in the world until the construction of St Peter’s in Rome five centuries later!
 The town is a UNESCO Heritage site today, and the Museum is excellent.
 The town also is home to the French National stables.
 Dinner tonight is included in a gourmet restaurant.